JetBrains/teamcity-documentation/topics/net.md

 [JetBrains dotCover](jetbrains-dotcover.md) is supported as a coverage tool for the `msbuild`, `test`, and `vstest` commands.

-## Authentication in private NuGet Feeds
+## Authentication in Private NuGet Feeds

 TeamCity allows you to authenticate using private NuGet feeds.
 Read more in [NuGet](nuget.md#Authentication+in+private+NuGet+Feeds).